Bluehouse-Technology/otter/README.md

 control character.
 The resulting string might be hard to read for non-Erlang people, but it is still better than loosing the information completely.

+If the generation of log values is complex or computational expensive, a arity zero fun can be passed as info.
+The function is executed in the connector module and thereby after span_end has been called.

 Adding service information to tags and logs means that otter adds a host structure to each of these elements.
 The extra optional service parameter in the relevant API calls can have 3 formats.